github/personal-website/README.md

 - `web_url`: The web address you'd like to your topic to link to (e.g. `https://github.com/topics/sass`).
 - `image_url`: The web address of an (ideally square) image that you'd like to appear with your topic.
+- `limit`: The maximum number of topics that will be displayed in the "My Interests." section.
+Out of the box, this number is set to `6`.

 #### Social media